 Compassion is not about denying, repressing or overlooking the inherent darkness in an event or the shadow self.
 It is seeing both the light and the dark of a person or an event and remaining steadfast in holding a compassionate stance.

 Buddhism teaches Metta (loving-kindness) and Karuna (compassion).
-In practice, Metta Meditation or Loving-Kindness Meditation is widely used in Buddhist Psychotherapy.
+In practice, Metta Meditation or Loving-Kindness Meditation is widely used in Buddhist Psychotherapy and Coaching.
 These are practices designed to enhance feelings of kindness and compassion for self and others.
 We practice cultivating it first within ourselves, and on ourselves, then we can extend it to those we struggle to forgive.

 Research on compassion-focused therapy suggests that it may be a very effective method for the treatment of depression, anxiety, shame, low self-esteem, and self-hate.
 In fact, neuroimaging studies suggest that loving-kindness meditation and compassion meditation activate brain areas that are involved in emotional processing and empathy.